EvitaKnits/stitch-space/README.md

 ![Sign Up Wireframe](documentation/signup.png)

 ### Colour Scheme
 I wanted to pick a fun and energetic palette to reflect the creative nature of this application.
-I chose a peachy-beige colour for the majority of the visuals, with some accent colours to provide pops of interest throughout.
+My original choices looked great next to each other in theory but when I came to implementing them, they didn't quite work.
+So after some finessing, I ended up with the following colour scheme:

 ![Colour Scheme Image](documentation/colours.png)